SonarSource/sonar-text/README.md

 * BIDI Characters Vulnerabilities
 * Leaking Secrets/Tokens

-It is a component of the Sonar Solution.
+It is a component of the Sonar [Clean Code solution](https://www.sonarsource.com/solutions/clean-code/?utm_medium=referral&utm_source=github&utm_campaign=clean-code&utm_content=sonar-text).
 It is embedded in SonarLint, SonarQube, and SonarCloud.
 This component helps you prevent the leakage of secrets even before you push them into your repository thanks to SonarLint.

 # Features